CBICA/BrainMaGe/README.md

 ## Notes

 - **IMPORTANT**: This application is neither FDA approved nor CE marked, so the use of this package and any associated risks are the users' responsibility.
-- Please note that the if you wish to use your own weights, you can use the ```-load``` option, but we suggest you to use our weights that are provided in the weights folder.
 - Using this software is pretty trivial as long as instructions are followed.
 - You can use it in any terminal on a supported system.
 - The ```deep_bet_run``` command gets installed automatically.